 And that’s why we created our Cloth Wipes.
-We noticed a significant gap in availability for super-sized, yet not-too-thick cloth nappy wipes, so we created wipes that are made from two layers of bamboo viscose/polyester and are a gorgeous 25 x 25 cm.
-You can check them out HERE.
+We noticed a significant gap in availability for super-sized, yet not-too-thick cloth nappy wipes, so we created wipes that are made from two layers of bamboo viscose/polyester and are a generous 25 x 25 cm.

 We have them available in a pack of 6 if you just need a few extra to pad out your stash and also in a full kit so you can ditch disposable wipes and make the complete switch.
 They're also free with some of our nappy packages.